carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 Normally operations have no optional operands or just one optional operand.
 For the latter case, it is easy to deduce which dynamic operands are for the static operand definition.
-Though, if an operation has more than one variable length operands (either optional or variadic), it would be impossible to attribute dynamic operands to the corresponding static variadic operand definitions without further information from the operation.
+However, if an operation has more than one variable length operands (either optional or variadic), it would be impossible to attribute dynamic operands to the corresponding static variadic operand definitions without further information from the operation.
 Therefore, either the